bbc/nmos-web-router/README.md

 read the [README](./src/ips-nmos-api/README.md) for more information on this

+You can also change the priority using `priority=888` for example

+If you are using the local stub data then `priority=888` will point to the live data (might be brittle if the ip addresses change, if this happens then look in `scripts/mdnsbridge-local.js`)

 ## Testing

 Uses [Jest](http://facebook.github.io/jest/) for testing.
 Just write a file in src with the extension `*.spec.js` or `*.test.js`